centreon/centreon-archived/doc/fr/api/clapi/objects/dependencies.rst

 If you want to retrieve the dependency definition of a dependency object, use the **LISTDEP** action::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o DEP -a LISTDEP -v "my dependency" parents;children HostParent1|HostParent2;HostChild1|HostChild2,ServiceChild2
+  $ ./centreon -u admin -p centreon -o DEP -a LISTDEP -v "my dependency" parents;children HostParent1|HostParent2;HostChild1|HostChild2,ServiceChild2